-"The Lambeg Boogie" fuses the drum with electric guitars and Irish dancing, amalgamating two distinct cultures in the hope of inspiring reconciliation following months of turmoil in Northern Ireland.
+Amalgamating two distinct cultures in the hope of inspiring reconciliation following months of turmoil in Northern Ireland, the song is ardently non-political.

 "Everybody shout, shake it all about, Lambeg Boogie makes you feel all right."

-Dublin-based poet Ciarán Ó Coigligh described the song as an "excellent gesture of reconciliation", while former Alliance Party leader Lord John Alderdice said that it was a "brilliant piece of fusion".
+Dublin-based poet Ciarán Ó Coigligh described the song as an "excellent gesture of reconciliation," while former Alliance Party leader Lord John Alderdice said that it was a "brilliant piece of fusion."

 Drennan told the Guardian that he wrote the song simply as a fusion of traditional Ulster-Scots music, blues, and rock and said that he wasn't trying to make a statement.
 However, he said that he is delighted with how the song has been received.